tiaradwiputri/kalimatai/README.md

 This is a take home assignment to create a warehousing system that enables one service to handle all data management.
 The system will be developed in iterations.
 Each branch represent an iteration with third iteration as master branch.

 To start the application please use command `node index.js` or `nodemon`.
-To start test please use command `npm run test`.
+To start test please use command `npm run test`, please make sure the server is running before execute the test.

 # First iteration
 CRUD operations for conversation log and user profile.
 The data shall be stored in memory using Memstore module.